LokiHariz/Cuckoo-Sanbox-Visualization/README.md

 # Cuckoo-Sanbox-Visualization

-This is a final year project modified cuckoo sandbox 2.0.7 using visualization graph which is integrated with "Visualize_Logs" python library made by Keith.J.Jones.
+This is a final year project modified cuckoo sandbox 2.0.7 using visualization graph which is integrated with "Visualize_Logs" python library.

 What's has changed and makes it different to the original cuckoo sandbox?